-Be sure you have everything you need.
-This typically includes a catheter, a mirror, a container to collect the urine, latex or other medical gloves, and cleansing equipment, such as cotton balls, paper towels, soap, and antiseptics.
+- Be sure you have everything you need.
+This typically includes a catheter, a mirror, a container to collect the urine, disposable gloves, and cleansing equipment, such as cotton balls, paper towels, soap, and antiseptics.
 You may also want to use a water-based lubricant.

 - Wash your hands thoroughly with soap and water, and put on the gloves.
 Gloves are optional.

 - Get into a position that is most comfortable for you and/or your caregiver.
 This is typically sitting or lying down.

 - Position the end of the catheter so that urine can flow out into a collection container.
 If you wish, lubricate the tip of the catheter.

 - Separate your vulval folds with your thumb and finger.